IPL 2021 playoff scenarios: Battle on for top two; KKR hold edge for last spot, tough task for MI

 Remaining matches: MI (Sharjah), KKR (Sharjah)

 Good news for RR, they face teams directly involved in the playoff race.
 Bad news for RR, they face teams directly involved in the playoff race.
-Sanju Samson and Co, despite all their struggles, still hold their fate in their own hands.
+Sanju Samson and Co too, despite all their struggles, still hold their fate in their own hands.
 Win their last two matches, RR are guaranteed to qualify as no other team can reach 14 points along with them.
 But it is easier said than done against two teams that are better than them on paper.
 The massive win against CSK, however, has come at the right time for the Royals and they would hope to carry on that momentum.

 If the Royals lose one and win one, any tie on 12 points with KKR involved is unlikely to go in favour of RR.
 Two defeats, of course, eliminates them outright.